LaboraTORIbio/life_expectancy_prediction/README.md

 In this project, I analyzed the impact of different health-related, socioeconomic and demographic factors on the life expectancy of human populations.
 I also developed a regression model to predict the life expectancy of given country based on these key factors.

+### Data:

+I used the **Life Expectancy dataset**, collected by the WHO and the United Nations, assembled and available at: https://www.kaggle.com/datasets/kumarajarshi/life-expectancy-who.
+This dataset includes yearly health-related, socioeconomic and demographic data, for a period of 16 years (2000-2015), from 183 different countries.
+Thus, I treated it as a time-series dataset.

 ### Technologies:

 * Programming language: **Python (pandas, numpy, plotly)**